 There are nightly fireworks over Christmas, and these spectacularly illuminate the falls, but it’s the snow-covered Niagara that really is a sight to see as it puts you in the festive spirit.

-Best Christmas events in Niagara Falls:
+Best Christmas events in Niagara Falls

 The incredible light displays capture the magic of the holiday season, and the signature 8km long route travels through the Niagara Parks, Dufferin Islands and the surrounding tourist districts to transform the city into a winter wonderland.

 In celebration of Christmas Day, the tower will glow red.
 Anita Pang Hrepic, Director of Sales at the Skylon Tower, tells us about the different celebrations, “Skylon Tower transforms into a magical place at Christmas.
 We are decorated in the Holiday spirit with a Christmas tree in our lobby and Summit Suite Buffet restaurant and festive trimmings throughout the building.”

 If you love Christmas books like Charles Dickens’ A Christmas Carol, then there will be plenty of ghosts and other scary things related to Christmas that you can see at the Nightmares Fear Factory over the festive season.
 The Nightmares Fear Factory is a psychological haunted house and is the oldest attraction of its kind in North America.

 Ottawa is the perfect city to walk around and celebrate the festive season as you can put on some skates and explore the city via the Rideau Canal.

-Best Christmas events in Ottawa:
+Best Christmas events in Ottawa

 Emily Cordonier adds: “Another must-see holiday attraction in the Ottawa area is Alight at Night at Upper Canada Village.
 Go back in time and experience Christmas as it once was with thousands of multicoloured lights, a horse-drawn carriage ride around the village, visits with St. Nicholas, carollers in the old chapel, a train ride and delicious holiday treats.
 Nothing gets my family in the Christmas spirit more than this spectacular holiday outing.”

 One unique place to celebrate Christmas in Canada is Vancouver.
 If you’re lucky enough to be spending time in the city over the festive season, then you’ll be delighted to see the city’s bounty of Christmas lights, markets and events against the backdrop of the snowy Coast Mountain Range.